 Our wine tours cost from $69 per person for a Half Day Tour, to $229 per person for a Gourmet Wine Experience.
 See our tours for full details or contact us for a personalised tour.

 Marlborough is one of the world’s finest wine-producing regions with over 140 registered wineries producing award-winning wines to try, and buy.
 Not all are open to visitors, or open year-round.
-You might like to take a look at Wine Marlborough’s interactive map (of Marlborough wineries with Cellar Doors) here too – plenty of inspiration, should you need any more.
+You might like to take a look at Wine Marlborough’s Trail Map (of Marlborough wineries with Cellar Doors) – plenty of inspiration, should you need any more.
 Click on the map below to view at a larger size.

 Sounds Connection works closely with a wide range of top Marlborough wineries – large and small, old and new.
 We can tailor the tour to accommodate your tastes or your favourite wineries – or we can take the pressure off and decide for you!

 The first grapes were planted by Scotsman David Herd in 1873 but it was not until 1973 that the first commercial planting began.
 Marlborough Sauvignon Blanc first hit the headlines in the late 1980s – and now Marlborough produces around 3/4 of New Zealand’s wine.

 Sauvignon Blanc is still the variety Marlborough is best known for, and amounts to around 85% of the wine coming from the region.
 Pinot Noir is considered by many to be a rising star, and there are also a wide range of excellent Chardonnay, Pinot Gris and Riesling wines to try.
 There are a number of interesting new or more niche varieties becoming available too – from Grüner Veltliner (affectionately known as “Gru Vee”) to Viognier and more.
 In short, something for every taste.
 If you have a particular favourite, let us know when you’re booking and we can discuss an itinerary to suit.